a photo of a home.

 Once you have some cameras set up, you should consider helping them see at night with LIFX's 'night vision' bulbs, which emit invisible infrared light at night, giving bright and clear pictures for any infrared-equipped security camera nearby.

-The Ring Video Doorbell 4 conveniently can be powered by a wired connection to the house, or by its own rechargeable battery, making it suitable to both renters and owners.
+The Ring Video Doorbell 4 conveniently can be powered by a wired connection to the house or by its own rechargeable battery, making it suitable for both renters and owners.

-You should also check with building management if you own an apartment, as the video doorbell camera will likely be facing a communal corridor, and potentially at the front door of someone else just a few feet away.
+You should also check with building management if you own an apartment, as the video doorbell camera will likely be facing a communal corridor and potentially at someone else's front door just a few feet away.

 Read More:

 This is another area where there is some crossover between renters and owners, but not much.
 Where renters might be able to install something like the August Smart Lock Pro, which uses your existing door and deadbolt, owners have the freedom to fit any option they like.
-This means other locks from August, or alternatives from Yale, Kwikset, Level Lock, Schlage or whoever you prefer.
+This means other locks from August Home or alternatives from Yale, Kwikset, Level Lock, Schlage, or whoever you prefer.

-Picking a smart lock will depend on what features you want from it, the configuration of your current lock, whether you would consider installing a new deadbolt, and of course which manufacturer you feel most deserves your trust.
-Some smart locks open with a PIN, others unlock when they detect your smartphone is nearby; most offer an option to grant temporary access to other people, like the clearer, and others work with Amazon's in-home delivery service, Key.
+Picking a smart lock will depend on what features you want from it, the configuration of your current lock, whether you would consider installing a new deadbolt, and, of course, which manufacturer you feel most deserves your trust.
+Some smart locks open with a PIN, others unlock when they detect your smartphone is nearby; most offer an option to grant temporary access to other people, like a housekeeper, and others work with Amazon's in-home delivery service, Key.
 (Kwikset Halo smart lock is another good smart lock that works with Amazon Key.)

 Read More: